iddimov/StarWars_PlaywrightTests/README.md

-The project is using Playwright with Typescript and can initial work to pass parameters is done.
+The project is using Playwright with Typescript.
 * Can contain different setup per environment (in the example is QA env.)
 * Can accept different parameters per environment
+* Can accepts CSV test data
+* No auth in the project but it can be done as $ENV or a separate file
 * GitHub Actions compatible
 **Dependencies**
 1. Install Node.JS